Graduate Concurrent Degree Programs

 Nonnative speakers of English must submit English proficiency examination scores (if applicable)

-Nonnative speakers must meet the English Department’s minimum TOEFL, IELTS, or PTE score requirement in order to be considered for admission and teaching assistantship support.
+Nonnative speakers must meet the English Department’s minimum TOEFL, IELTS, PTE, or Duolingo score requirement in order to be considered for admission and teaching assistantship support.
 Test scores are not required if an applicant meets requirements established by the Office of Admissions (found here under English proficiency requirements).
 Official scores must be reported directly to ISU by the testing agency in order to be considered official.
 If official scores cannot be sent by the agency at the time of application due to expiration, the exam must be retaken.
 Please record scores (leave blank if not available yet) and upload a copy of your scores into your application account.

 Iowa State University Inst Code: 6306.